698387/bee-sperm-analysis/README.md

-# bee-sperma-analysis
+# bee-sperm-analysis
-Automation of the analysis of bee's sperma by computer vision.
+Automation of the analysis of bee's sperm by computer vision.
 Detection and tracking the cells from videos obtained by a microscope.

 ## Goals